uoe-agents/IGP2/docs/custom_scenarios.md

 Boxes are two dimensional (i.e., rectangles) defined via a center point, length, width, and heading (i.e., orientation).
 Heading is defined using radians following the orientation of the standard [unit circle](https://en.wikipedia.org/wiki/Unit_circle#/media/File:Unit_circle_angles_color.svg).

-To find a suitable position for these parameters, you can quickly plot the road layout using matplotlib via our function `plot_map` located in `igp2/opendrive/plot_map.py`.
+To find a suitable position for these parameters, you can quickly plot the road layout using matplotlib via our function `plot_map` located in `igp2/opendrive/plot_map.py` or you can pass the `--map MAP_NAME_TO_PLOT --plot_map_only` command line arguments to `scripts/run.py` to plot the map.

 **Traffic agents** can optionally take a list of `macro_actions` that describe the sequence of macro actions to be executed rather than following a generated path from the spawn to the goal.
 Note, if you use this option, then you should make sure that the sequence of given macro actions do actually take the agent to the specified goal.